Is Religion Necessary for Morality?

 Childhood Memories

-As a child, I used to love reading the golem stories attributed to Rabbi Judah Loew, a.k.a., the famous “Maharal of Prague” (1525-1609).
+As a child, I used to love reading the golem stories attributed to Rabbi Judah Lowe, a.k.a., the famous “Maharal of Prague” (1525-1609).
 Since my father came from Czechoslovakia, I grew up hearing many family tales about the golem.
 These stories were especially delightful since my father was a naturally talented storyteller.
 The golem was something like a medieval super-hero who protected the Jewish community from pogroms in its time.
 It is interesting to note, that despite the numerous tracts Maharal wrote on various philosophical, talmudic, and mystical themes, never once does he ever refer to the golem that is associated with his name.

 What is a Golem?